Core Cloud Services (IaaS, PaaS, SaaS)

 The three core cloud service models — IaaS, PaaS, and SaaS — describe how responsibility is shared between the cloud provider and the customer.

 Understanding these models is essential for making correct decisions about security, scalability, cost, and operational control.
+For a broader infrastructure overview, see our guide on cloud infrastructure fundamentals.

 The Shared Responsibility Model